Jared Kushner: 2020 election aftermath

 Kushner did not participate in the Trump administration's attempts to overturn the 2020 United States presidential election.
 He started writing a memoir, made plans to move his family to Miami, and focused on his project of Middle East diplomacy.
 He met with Biden administration security advisors Jake Sullivan and Jeffrey Zients to prepare for transition of power.
 During the January 6, 2021 United States Capitol attack, he was returning from a diplomatic trip around the Persian gulf states.
 On January 11, 2021, he arranged a meeting between vice-president Mike Pence and Donald Trump to try to reconcile their relationship.
 On March 31, 2022, he voluntarily spoke to the United States House Select Committee on the January 6 Attack for six hours.
 He was the highest-ranking Trump administration official interviewed to date, as well as the first Trump family member to be interviewed.

+In February 2024, Kushner said he wouldn't serve in a second Trump administration.

 Career after the first Trump administration

 Saudi Arabia investment fund

-Kushner's firm landed the more than $2 billion only six months after Kushner stopped working as a senior adviser for the president, to invest in American and Israeli companies expanding in India, Africa, the Middle East and other parts of Asia.
-Investors include $2 billion from the Saudi public investment fund, with Kushner stating that he hopes to open an "investment corridor between Saudi Arabia and Israel", seen internationally as a "sign of warming ties between two historic rivals".
+Kushner's firm landed more than $2 billion only six months after Kushner stopped working as a senior adviser for the president, to invest in American and Israeli companies expanding in India, Africa, the Middle East and other parts of Asia.
+Investors included $2 billion from the Saudi public investment fund, with Kushner stating that he hoped to open an "investment corridor between Saudi Arabia and Israel", seen internationally as a "sign of warming ties between two historic rivals".
 Within the first Trump administration, Kushner had been a staunch defender of Saudi ruler Mohammed bin Salman.

 In 2021, Kushner started an investment firm, Affinity Partners.
 He sought funds for the new company through the sovereign wealth funds of Gulf countries.
 Advisers for the Public Investment Fund, the Saudi government's sovereign wealth fund, expressed several concerns about the transaction—including the inexperience of Affinity management, the degree of risk to be assumed by the Saudi kingdom, an "excessive" management fee, and a finding that Affinity's operations were "unsatisfactory in all aspects".
 However, PIF management overruled them and invested $2 billion in Kushner's firm, only six months after Kushner had left the White House.
 The firm primarily depended on Saudi money, as, by April 2022, it only had $2.5 billion under its management.
 According to ethics experts, the investment created the appearance of potential payback for Kushner.
 The House Oversight Committee said on June 2, 2022, that it had opened an investigation into whether Kushner had traded on his government position to get the deal.